 Licensure is not required for entry-level positions as a health and safety engineer.
 A Professional Engineering (PE) license, which allows for higher levels of leadership and independence, can be acquired later in one's career.
 Licensed engineers are called professional engineers (PEs).
 A PE can oversee the work of other engineers, sign off on projects, and provide services directly to the public.
 State licensure generally requires

 The initial FE exam can be taken after one earns a bachelor's degree.
 Engineers who pass this exam are commonly called engineers in training (EITs) or engineer interns (EIs).
 After meeting work experience requirements, EITs and EIs can take the second exam, called the Principles and Practice of Engineering (PE).

 Each state issues its own licenses.
 Most states recognize licensure from other states, as long as the licensing state's requirements meet or exceed their own licensure requirements.
 Several states require continuing education for engineers to keep their licenses.

 Health and safety engineers can earn professional certifications, including the following:

 The median annual wage for health and safety engineers is $86,720.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $50,580, and the highest 10 percent earned more than $134,110.

 The median annual wages for health and safety engineers in the top industries in which they work are as follows:

 |Management, scientific, and technical consulting services||92,380|

 Most health and safety engineers work full time.

-Employment of health and safety engineers is projected to grow 6 percent through 2024, about as fast as the average for all occupations.
+Employment of health and safety engineers is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations.